linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/The Dodd Frank Act and Its Impact.md

 ---
 title: The Dodd Frank Act and Its Impact
 tags:
-  - dodd_frank_act
-  - financial_crisis
-  - financial_institutions
-  - financial_stability
+- abs
-  - regulatory_reform
+- fixed_income
 aliases:
 - Dodd Frank
 - The Act
 - Wall Street Reform Act
 key_concepts:
-  - Financial crisis impact
-  - Financial reform legislation
-  - Financial stability oversight
-  - Regulatory environment changes
+- Ito's lemma and stochastic calculus applications
-  - Systemic risk reduction
+- Credit risk modeling and default probability estimation
+- Interest rate caps, floors, and swaptions
 ---

 # The Dodd Frank Act and Its Impact